“What’s the no.1 SaaS marketing strategy that you swear by?”

 Recap: What is SaaS Marketing?

 SaaS marketing is a myriad of marketing activities that subscription-based SaaS companies use to nurture, attract, and retain customers.

 Audience research digs into the reasons customers buy (or ignore) your product.
 This section kicks off with a strategy to help you understand how your best customers look like today.

 1. Re-examine your buyer persona

-Customer research is the lifeblood of your business.
+Customer research is the lifeblood of your business, not product.

 - Increased business accounts by 40% monthly